What To Do If Santander Have Refused Your Mortgage

 How Online Mortgage Advisor can help

 Seeking advice from the right mortgage broker will give you the best chance of turning that rejection into a mortgage promise.
 Whether the best course of action is to renegotiate with Santander or launch a fresh application with a lender who better understands your needs, your broker will take the lead and increase the likelihood of a positive outcome.
-We offer a free broker-matching service that will make sure you’re introduced to an advisor with the right experience in this specific area.
+We offer a broker-matching service that will ensure you’re introduced to an advisor with the right experience in this area.

 Ask a quick question